-- The Office of International Business Programs offers innovative immersion and short-course programming for students to such locales as Chile, Finland, Germany, India, South Korea and Spain.
+- The Office of International Business Programs offers innovative immersion and short-course programming for students to such locales as Chile, Finland, Germany, India, Russia, South Korea and Spain.

 - UTSA was named the #1 ranked cyber security program in the country according to a national survey of certified information technology security professionals conducted by the Ponemon Institute.
 UTSA is one of 47 universities designated as a Center of Academic Excellence in Information Assurance Research by the National Security Agency and the Department of Homeland Security.
 UTSA has also been designated as a Center of Academic Excellence in Information Assurance education since 2002.
 This designation was based on the curriculum and programs in the College of Business.